 By Harold Pease Ph.D.

-Submitted by Dr. Harold Pease.
-Dr Pease is a syndicated columnist and an expert on the United States Constitution.
+Submitted by Dr. Harold Pease who is an expert on the United States Constitution and a syndicated columnist.
 He has dedicated his career to studying the writings of the Founding Fathers and applying that knowledge to current events.
-He taught history and political science from this perspective for over 30 years at Taft College.
+He taught history and political science from this perspective for over 30 years.
 Newspapers have permission to publish this column.
 To read more of his weekly articles, please visit www.LibertyUnderFire.org.